pmacpherson/aws-study-group/challenge-01/readme.md

 ### Upload files to S3
-* Create a new S3 bucket to store public files. eg 2017-pmacpherson-public
+* Using AWS Console, create a new S3 bucket to store public files. eg 2017-pmacpherson-public
 * Upload the files from "site" folder
 * Open index.html in your browser from the S3 bucket
 * Play with permissions to make this file public and private.